VexerVox/dev-docker/README.md

 ```

-2. Choose services you want to use:
+2. Run install command and choose services you want to use:

 ```
 php artisan devdocker:install